morzack/CO2-PCB-Monitor/README.md

 In practice, this project can serve as a generic platform for any i2c module that might benefit from a 4 digit display.
 Potentially, other projects could be built around this architecture.

+There is a BOM included: the total cost per unit, as of when it was made in early 2025, was ~90 USD.
+Most of the cost comes from the SCD-40 module used -- directly integrating one of the modules onto the board should lower that price.

 A rough block diagram is below:

 ![image](https://github.com/user-attachments/assets/981d0c5c-de65-40db-af4a-f3157fbf6a07)